opea-project/GenAIComps/comps/llms/ray/README.md

 export HUGGINGFACEHUB_API_TOKEN=<token>
 ```

-And then you can make requests like below to check the service status:
+And then you can make requests with the OpenAI-compatible APIs like below to check the service status:

 ```bash
 curl http://127.0.0.1::8080/v1/chat/completions \